Kentico/xperience-by-kentico-kentico-migration-tool/README.md

         * `--data-protection` - Data protection object migration
         * `--bypass-dependency-check` - to skip command dependency check, if you know you migrated `--sites` already, then you can skip it using this override

+8) **recommanded** backup target instance filesystem and database
-8) all set - command line argument should look like this for complete migration `migrate --siteId 4 --culture en-US --sites --users --settings-keys --page-types --pages --attachments --contact-management --forms --media-libraries --data-protection`
+9) all set - command line argument should look like this for complete migration `migrate --siteId 4 --culture en-US --sites --users --settings-keys --page-types --pages --attachments --contact-management --forms --media-libraries --data-protection`
-9) run launch profile an observe cmd output (should be also stored in `$ProjectOut\logs\log*.txt` with default settings)
+10) run launch profile an observe cmd output (should be also stored in `$ProjectOut\logs\log*.txt` with default settings)

 ### Prerequisites